 When the team first decided that they were going to film ‘1917’ as a continuous shot, they were told by everyone, including the studio, that it was impossible.
 But they proved everyone wrong and created something so staggeringly masterful and ambitious.
 It was all possible due to the collaboration between Mendes, cinematographer, Roger Deakins, and production designer, Dennis Gassner.
 All three of them have previously worked together on ‘Skyfall’.

-Before the three started working on sets they had to carefully map out how each movement of the camera and of the characters will be achieved, as the camera follows the two soldiers everywhere in a seamless, continuous, single shot kind of way, and what the audience sees is all from their perspective.
-Almost like playing video-game of the war genre.
+Before the three started working on sets, they had to carefully map out how each movement of the camera and of the characters would be achieved, as the camera follows the two soldiers everywhere in a seamless, continuous, single-shot kind of way, and what the audience sees is all from their perspective.
+It’s almost like playing video games of the war genre.
 In an interview, Gassner spoke of the filming and compared it to a choreography in an interview with The Wrap:

 “The film is basically a piece of choreography … It’s an amazing brutalist dance, but also takes on a very dreamscape quality.
 But the practical side of it was inch by inch.
 We measured everything.
 Once we knew our journey, then we could start to plug in the architecture.”

-So they plugged in the architecture, and filmed almost completely on location.
+So they plugged in the architecture and filmed almost completely on location.
 ‘1917’ was shot with a dream-like quality but with real-life stakes.
-The film is series of endless exterior shots that portray a long and urgent journey through death-strewn landscapes.
+The film is a series of endless exterior shots that portray a long and urgent journey through death-strewn landscapes.
 Most of which were created from scratch.
-The principal photography began in April 2019, and primarily made use of spaces in England and Scotland.
+The principal photography began in April 2019 and primarily made use of spaces in England and Scotland.

 Salisbury Plain, Wiltshire

 One of the most important and difficult locations where ‘1917’ was filmed is Salisbury Plain, Wiltshire.
-It also where the filming of the movie began in April 2019.
-Salisbury Plain is one of the biggest military training areas in the U.K. and has long history of training military troops from as long back as the 19th century.
+Filming began there in April 2019.
+Salisbury Plain is one of the biggest military training areas in the U.K. and has a long history of training military troops, dating back to the 19th century.

 The shoot on Salisbury Plain was also one of the biggest challenges for production designer, Gassner, as almost all the trench scenes in ‘1917’ were filmed there and the trenches had to be built from scratch.Along with the trenches, Salisbury was also used to create the French farmhouse in the film.
 The bombed and burning French village in ‘1917’ plays one of the most crucial role in relentlessly dangerous journey of our two characters.